 NEW YORK– Christie’s Auction House continues to generate excitement in the global art market.
 Weeks after announcing that it will also be selling Pablo Picasso’s 1955 masterpiece Les Femmes d’ Alger (Version O), the auction house has announced that it will be auctioning a bronze sculpture by Alberto Giacometti.
 Titled Pointing Man (L’homme au doigt), the bronze sculpture is estimated at $130 million, and Christie’s hopes it will surpass that estimate.

 Unlike other sculptures by Giacometti that are devoid of details, Pointing Man (L’homme au doigt) has a lot of details.
-From the hand painted flesh tones on the elongated body, to black pigment on the hair and one eye lend, the sculpture carries a eerie feeling that bears memory of the period it was created.
+From the hand painted flesh tones on the elongated body to black pigment on the hair and one eye lend, the sculpture carries an eerie feeling that bears the memory of the period it was created.

 This is the first time Christie’s Pointing Man (L’homme au doigt) will be offered at auction.
 The bronze sculpture will be part of Christie’s Looking Forward to the Past, an auction that already has amazing masterpieces by famous artists of the 20th century.

 Pointing Man(L’homme au doigt) Giacometti joins Pablo Picasso’s 1955 painting Les Femmes d’ Alger, which is expected to bring more than $140 million in an auction that is already filled with master pieces.
 The auction which has been titled Looking Forward to the Past opens on May 11, 2015, at Christie’s Rockefeller Center in New York.